Karina Ross, Programme Manager

 Anne Rutt, Office Administrator

-Wendy Simmonds, Support Worker and Project Lead = Helmsdale Hub
+Wendy Simmonds, Project Lead for Helmsdale Village Hub

 Wendy is originally from Nairn and was a retail manageress before moving to Brora.
 She has an SVQ3 in Health and Social Care and has previously volunteered as an adult literacy tutor and for HUGS Action for Mental Health.
 Wendy has also enjoyed tutoring creative writing classes at community learning centres.
-As well as her role at DFC, Wendy also works at the Sutherland Arms Garage in Brora.
 Wendy lives with her husband Stuart and their two dogs, Max and Holly.
 In her spare time she enjoys Tai Chi, dog walking, writing and singing.

 Tim Nixon, Support Worker